TiHAN-Hyderabad/dronecamera-stream-detection/README.md

 * https://youtu.be/9BnubSbXnRM - to use Flask API

 ### Testing
+#### I did testing using CPU only.
 #### Test-1:
-* In this I kept drone and server at same place and did testing.Here I used only CPU in .yaml script.The results I got:
+* In this I kept drone and server at same place and did testing.The results I got:
   - [ ] At first frame:
   * Delay from client to server: 0.027099
   * Delay from server to browser url: 0.015